Paul Leatherbarrow

 Frank Dale Brodie and Brandon T7

-Posted by
+Posted by Brett Wilson on

 I will never forget this man, he could be your worst nightmare one day and be your best friend the next, he was one of those guys that would ask how you and your family were or how your weekend was, very well liked among co-workers and will be sadly missed. when I had a heart attack in 2014 he was one guy who took the time to call and bring me a coffee and sit on the deck for a chat, never forget him, till we meet again.

-blair & lorrie keeling
+Posted by blair & lorrie keeling on

 sorry for all of our collective loss.
 PAL was just that a pal to so many people.
 His ability to tease and remember things to bring the memory back as if in the present, was uncanny.
 So many memories and laughs.